OUR 11 BEST TIPS FOR THE ULTIMATE LEMONADE STAND

 SET YOUR PRICE, OR MAYBE DON’T!

 If your girl wants to set a price for her lemonade, make sure she accounts for all her costs to ensure she’ll make money on each cup.
 It’s not just the lemons and sugar that cost money, don’t forget to factor in the cost of the cups, signs, and stand decorations.

 But a totally different strategy is to not set a price at all.
 By asking people to pay what they want, she may raise even more money than if she sets a price for each cup.
 If your girl is raising money for a good cause, or a local charity, this strategy can supercharge her revenue!

 THE BEST LOCATION MAY NOT BE THE CLOSEST ONE

 A lemonade stand starts strong if it’s located in a safe, accessible area with high foot traffic.
-If you live in a busy area, your front lawn, stoop, or driveway might be ideal.
+Foe example, your front lawn, stoop, or driveway might be ideal if you live in a busy place.
 But if you live in a quieter location, think about partnering her with a friend who lives in a busier area or setting up somewhere else in town.
-But be sure to check with your local government to make sure that she won’t need a permit.
+But be sure to check with your local government to ensure that she won’t need a permit.
 Add your area’s latest social distancing and mask-wearing guidelines to the checklist, too.

 THE MORE EYE-CATCHING THE BETTER

 Streamers, balloons, big signs, and cute pets are all great ways for her stand to catch people’s attention.
-The more eye-catching the better.
 Check out some of the bright and colorful lemonade stands on Pinterest and Instagram for inspiration.
 Or better yet, encourage your girl to let her imagination fly and practice her creativity with her own ideas about how to get people’s attention.

 PRACTICE THE PITCH